 A bit of background

 I started out my career in non-profit when I was still finishing up my undergrad in university.
-After five years in that sector, I wanted to try something new so I gave corporate a try for a few years, but quickly knew it wasn’t for me.
-Because of that, I went through a pivotal soul-search that led me to travel & hospitality and weddings.
+After five years in that sector, I wanted to try something new so I gave corporate a try for a few years.
+I quickly knew it wasn’t for me.
+And because of that, I went through a pivotal soul-search that led me to travel & hospitality and weddings.

 Then COVID happened.